-In the event of an unauthorised holiday taken in term time, the Headteacher may request the LA to issue a Penalty Notice if this leads to the overall attendance for that academic year becoming lower than 90%.
-The amount payable on issue of a penalty notice is £60 if paid within 21 days of receipt of the notice, rising to £120 if paid after 28 days.
+In the event of an unauthorised holiday taken in term time, the Headteacher may request the LA to issue a Penalty Notice.
+The amount payable on issue of a penalty notice is £160, reducing to £80 if paid within 21 days of receipt of the notice.
 Each parent will be liable to receive a penalty notice for each child who is absent.
+For example, a family consisting of 2 parents and 2 children will incur the Penalty Notice of £640 or £320 if paid within 21 days of the receipt of the notice.